croner-i-web/progression-framework/frameworks/content/content-manager.md

           - "Ensures feedback/analysis is validated internally via more senior colleague or own research before discussing with or presenting to a wider audience."
           - "Improves documentation that is incorrect."
           - "Works as part of a team and can self-assign tasks."
+          - "Proactively suggest and implement better ways of working, good practice and encourage continuous improvement in the team."
+          - "Creates content engineering artefacts and frameworks for the benefit of all content engineers."
+          - "Delivers large well-defined tasks and solves small scope not-well-defined problems."
+          - "Responsible for writing proposals."
+          - "Identifies areas that can be improved and suggests improvements."
+          - "Breaks down business change into independent deliverable features that give value, can be estimated and appropriately sized."
       - level: 2
         criteria:
           - "Manages assumptions, decisions, risks, issues and dependencies for your feature."